Mount St Mary's College: Developments

 In 1939, Barlborough Hall, an Elizabethan manor some two miles from Spinkhill, was acquired to serve as a preparatory school to Mount St Mary's College.
 On 16 July 1939, the then headmaster, Fr Ralph Baines successfully petitioned the College of Arms to give the college its own coat of arms.
-This is still used by the college today.
+This was still used by the college up to its closure.
 During Baines' Headmastership from 1939 to 1945, he was also accepted into the Headmasters' and Headmistresses' Conference, thus establishing the college as a Public School.
 In 1979, girls were admitted as day students.
 From 1984, girls began boarding in the school.

 In September 2006, Mount St Mary's became its own charitable trust.
 The Society of Jesus transferred the two schools to the Mount St Mary's Trust.
-While legally separate from the Jesuits, the college still works with them to maintain the Jesuit mission and identity of the college.
+While legally separate from the Jesuits, the college worked with them to maintain the Jesuit mission and identity of the college.

+On 30 July 2025, after the end of the school year, it was announced by the board of governors that the college and Barlborough Hall School would immediately close.
+The board said that the closure came after "increasing financial pressures, in line with the wider challenges affecting the independent education sector in the UK".